-As Ginninderry grows, this building and its surrounding area will be a focus for markets, fetes and festivals as well as performing and creative arts programs.
+Having already hosted several community events, this building and its surrounding area will increasingly be dedicated as a venue for markets, fetes and festivals as well as performing and creative arts programs.

 The Link will be an entry point and visitor centre for the conservation corridor which runs along the Murrumbidgee River and Ginninderra Creek.
 The river corridor will provide nature conservation, recreational, educational, tourism, scientific, cultural and other community benefits and will be managed by a conservation management trust.

 Monday to Friday

 10 walking tracks to explore the best of Belconnen